-AI startups Decagon and Neuron7 raise millions to transform customer services and repairs
+AI startups Decagon and Neuron7 raise millions to transform customer service and repairs

 Artificial intelligence-powered customer service startups Decagon AI Inc. and Neuron7 Inc. both announced big funding rounds today, with the former closing on a hefty $65 million investment, and the latter raising $44 million.

-Meanwhile, Neuron7’s round was led by Smith Point Capital, the venture capital firm led by former Salesforce Inc. co-chief executive Keith Block, with participation from existing investors Nexus Venture Partners and Battery Ventures.
-It means the company has now raised $63 million in total.
+Meanwhile, Neuron7’s round was led by Smith Point Capital, the venture capital firm led by former Salesforce Inc. co-Chief Executive Keith Block, with participation from existing investors Nexus Venture Partners and Battery Ventures.
+The company has now raised $63 million in total.

 Enhancing customer support